 The TILA regulations can be found at 12 CFR Part 1026.
 The description of which charges are included and excluded from the calculation of "Finance Charge" is found in Section 1026.4.
 The APR calculation for "Open-End Credit" is found in Section 1026.14.
 The APR calculation for "Closed-End Credit" is found in Section 1026.22.

-We want consumers to make informed decisions about mortgages and property foreclosures.
-To protect consumers from deceptive and harmful practices, ads for mortgage-related or foreclosure-related sites and apps can be disapproved for:
+To protect consumers from deceptive and harmful practices, in ads for mortgage-related or foreclosure-related sites and apps, the following is not allowed:

 Guaranteeing loan modification or foreclosure prevention